romaonthego/REActivityViewController/README.md

 $ pod install
 ```

-### Simple Install

-All you need to do is drop `REActivityViewController` files into your project, and add `#include "REActivityViewController.h"` to the top of classes that will use it.
+Add `#include "REActivityViewController.h"` to the top of classes that will use it.

 ## Example Usage